vasunep0306/demandov2/README.md

 Merge to master and push to brahe
-#on correct_response_branch
+#on master

-this branch is going to implement the levenshien algorithm.
+this branch is the main master branch which features updates

 Need to create separate branch on brahe because of the whole redux thing